 This module provides an introduction to advanced historiography.
 It will develop students’ knowledge of traditional historiographical concerns alongside current trends and new directions in writing and thinking about the past.
 It also aims to enable students to think critically about the way historians have formulated research questions, used sources, and written history, across time and place.
 It will help students to build up an informed knowledge of recent developments in historical thinking as well as a history of the discipline of History itself.
 There will be a strong global element to the curriculum.

-Topics to be covered will be drawn from the following: nation and state in History; global and transnational histories; empires and colonies; orientalism and occidentalism; social history, structuralism and the Annales; history from below; history in numbers; cultural history and postmodernism; materiality and visual history; body history; gender and history; microhistory.
+Topics to be covered will be drawn from the following: nation and state in History; global and transnational histories; empires and colonies; orientalism and occidentalism; social history, structuralism and the Annales; history from below; history in numbers; cultural history and postmodernism; materiality and visual history; gender history; and migration history.

 Public History and Heritage

 This module provides an introduction to Public History and Heritage.
 It will develop your knowledge about the debates, theoretical underpinnings and development of public history and heritage in both the UK and the wider world.
 It will enable you to engage in debates around how public history is constructed, contested and represented in society.
 It examines the growth in the heritage industry and considers the ways in which the digital age has impacted upon the development and growth of this sector.
 The module also brings together industry specialists to provide a practical and theoretical approach to teaching and learning on this module.

 The module is designed to train students in the skills involved in event organisation and presentation.
 It will involve collaborative as well as individual research skills.
 Students will be guided through the necessary training in organising a conference, choosing a topic and delivering a relevant paper.
 Students will be assigned roles (treasurer, programme developer, marketing manager, website designer) and will also present a paper at the conference.
 Students will be assessed on a reflective essay, outlining their contribution to the management of the conference and a written version of their presentation (including slides).